BarakAharoni/PacketAnalyzer/README.md

 # PacketAnalyzer
-Packet Analyzer & ARP Poisoning Detection Product
+Network Packet Analyzer & ARP Poisoning Detection Product

 ## Scanner
 This is the defender GUI application, where he can monitor and manage the network.